 Built in 1908, this type of building is the only one remaining in Alabama.
 It was deigned and constructed on a scale suitable for use by pre-school children.

 Unoccupied since the students were transferred to the Shawmut Bob Harding School in 1984, the building is now owned by the City of Valley.
-The building is now used for small rentals such as baby showers and birthday parties.
+The Valley Recreation Department currently rents out the building for small rentals such as baby showers and birthday parties.

 Relocating, restoring, and re-using the structure was a primary goal of the Valley Historic Preservation Commission in 1998.

 Now completely restored, the Shawmut Post Office building previously served the community for about 50 years.
 Its service ceased when three of the village post offices were centralized and relocated to the Valley City Hall Municipal Complex.

 The building was restored originally to be used as an office for a proposed City School System.
 Since that time, it has been the office for the Valley Parks and Recreation Department, the location of the city’s Record Management program, and offices of the Criminal Investigation Division (CID) of the Valley Police Department.
 It is currently owned by First Baptist Church of Shawmut.

 One of the five buildings built by West Point Manufacturing Company, the kindergarten faces Boulevard in the Fairfax community, it was built to be used as a pre-school program for the children of the employees of Fairfax Mill.

 The building is now privately owned, has been restored and is operated as a community social center.